Ceirios1/Portfolio/cv.md

 ### Responsibilities:

-·         Work efectivly in a team to ensure events run smoothly.  <br/>
+-         Work efectivly in a team to ensure events run smoothly.  <br/>
-·         Cater to the gests to the best of my abillity.  <br/>
+-         Cater to the gests to the best of my abillity.  <br/>
-·         Work quickly and quietly as to not disterb the guests. <br/>
+-         Work quickly and quietly as to not disterb the guests. <br/>
-·         Wait on tables and clear up after them. <br/>
+-         Wait on tables and clear up after them. <br/>
-.
-Be able to follow instuction and fill any role needed like kitchen aid or washing dishes. <br/>
+-         Be able to follow instuction and fill any role needed like kitchen aid or washing dishes. <br/>
-·         Be able to solve imediate problems quickly and creatively <br/>
+-         Be able to solve imediate problems quickly and creatively <br/>
-.

 For older jobs you should keep the details slightly shorter, remembering to include your dates of employment and key skills obtained/applied to achieve your goals.

 ### EDUCATION:

-·         You can help sell yourself with a few bullet points on what were some of your goals and achievements during your time at university
-·         If any skills were learnt that relate to the job you’re applying for, it would be a good idea to mention those to further align yourself with their criteria

 Current: East Sussex College Lewes, A-Levels, 2018-2020 <br/>
 Softwere and Game design <br/>

 Uckfeild Sixth Form, A-Levels, 2017-2018  <br/>
 Maths <br/>
 Biology <br/>